Code-Institute-Submissions/chrisshortlaw-chrisshortlaw.github.io/README.md

 - Responsive page with hero image, and list of classes.
 Uses Bulma's responsive tiles to display individual classes.
 - Classes: tells users about services in detail, elaborates on landing page section.
 Contains time-table covering the week.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+##### Landing Page, Header & Footer

+- Landing page: users can scroll a single page with bright title/hero image, callouts for promotions & challenges, quotes from happy members, scrolling to section focussing on location & images, section on services (with link to class time-table/info page) section on gym instructors/trainers.
+Images and color reinforce theme of site and show happy members/customers

+    - Header: Bold colours which are consistent across pages and fixed scrolling.
+Header contains NavBar, Brand.
+Users can navigate the site from the fixed navbar/header and are always able to quickly move to whichever part of the site they wish to be.
+    - Footer: consistent across pages to reinforce theme of site.
+Links to social media.

+##### Sign Up Page

+- Sign Up comprised of a html form, inputs and submit button, and a googlemaps/map site providing a link to the 'location' of the gym.
+(This location is fake but used to show functionality).

+- User can input their name, email and indicatev (via checkbox) which products they are interested in.
+- User can click on map to be brought to a google map page for directions or coordinates.

 ### Features Left to Implement

 #### index.html
-- Landing page: single scrolling page with bright title/hero image, callouts for promotions & challenges, quotes from happy members, scrolling to section focussing on location & images, section on services (with link to class time-table/info page) section on gym instructors/trainers, terminating with a sign-up form.

-    - Header: Bold colours which will be consistent across pages and possibly fixed scrolling on landing page.
-    - Footer: consistent across pages to reinforce theme of site.
-Links to social media.
+- Animations/Feedback on interative elements/links
+    - Landing Page: Location & Contact Section
+        - Box shadow to highlight both location and contact when hovered over on desktop.
+A 'clicked' feedback on each.

+    - Sign Up Page:
+        - Success Message on completed submission
+        - Input required on First Name & Last Name Fields.

+- Revise Site for ARIA compliance & compatibility

-- Price List: Simple, static price list.
+- Price List: Simple, responsive price list.

 - Challenges page: Lists 'challenges' and promotions.
 Include 'leaderboard' for challenges (styled table).

 - Gallery: Reinforces happy members.
 Tiled images á la pinterest.

+#### Footer

+- Implement Privacy Policy Modal

 ## Technologies Used